LittleCanOpener/Milestone-Project-2-Snake-Game/README.md

 <img src="./assets/icons/Gitpod.svg" width="50px" height="50px">
 <h3>GitPod:</h3>
 <a href="https://www.gitpod.io/" target="_blank">GitPod</a>
-<p>Was used to write up the code for my project and using the GitPod terminal to commit everything to GitHub.</p><!--Comment--><hr>
+<p>Was used to write up the code for my project and using the GitPod terminal to commit everything to GitHub.</p><h4>Why GitPod:<br>
+Gitpod continuously builds your git branches like a CI server so that you can start coding right away, no more waiting for dependencies to download and builds to finish.<!--Comment--><hr>

 <img src="./assets/icons/Github.svg" width="50px" height="50px">
 <h3>GitHub:</h3>
 <a href="https://github.com/" target="_blank">GitHub</a>
-<p>Was used to store all the code for this project after being pushed from GitPod.</p><!--Comment--><hr>
+<p>Was used to store all the code for this project after being pushed from GitPod.</p><h4>Why GitHub:<br>Well It's used for storing, tracking, and collaborating on software projects.
+It makes it easy for developers to share code files and collaborate with fellow developers on open-source projects.
+GitHub also serves as a social networking site where developers can openly network, collaborate, and pitch their work</h4><!--Comment--><hr>

 <img src="./assets/icons/GoogleDevTools.png" width="50px" height="50px" role="img" viewBox="0 0 24 24">
 <h3>Google Chrome Developer Tools:</h3>
+<p>Chrome Developer Tools is a comprehensive toolkit for developers, built directly into the Chrome browser.
+These tools let you edit web pages in real time, diagnose problems more quickly, and build better websites faster.
+<br><h3>Developer Tools:</h3>
-<p>Developer Tools was used for trouble shooting and trying new visual changes without it affect the current code already created.</p><!--Comment--><hr>
+ Was used for trouble shooting and trying new visual changes without it affect the current code already created.
+<ol><li>Elements was used to solve problems related to HTML & CSS.</li>
+<li>Console was used to solve problems related to Javascript.</li></ol></p><!--Comment--><hr>

 <img src="./assets/icons/lighthouse-google.webp" width="55px" height="40px" role="img" viewBox="0 0 24 24">
 <h3>Lighthouse:</h3>
 <a href="https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk/related?hl=en" target="_blank">Lighthouse Extension</a>
 <p>Was used to analyze the following aspects of a URL: Performance, Progressive Web App, Accessibility, Best Practices and SEO.</p>
 <p>A high Lighthouse score also means that you have a well performing website.
 The speed that a page loads at is extremely important as users do not want to sit around waiting for your webpage to load.</p>
 <h4>How to access Lighthouse without Extension:</h4>
-<ol><li>On any website if you are on windows you can press F12 on your keyboard and it will open the developer tool.
+<ol><li>On Chrome and you are on Windows you can press F12 on your keyboard and it will open the developer tool.
 From there you can access Lighthouse</li>
 <li>You can also right click on pages and click "Inspect" and you'll have the same pathway to Lighthouse through developer tools.</li></ol><!--Comment--><hr>

 <img src="./assets/icons/HTML.png" width="50px" height="50px">